 “The Tiniest Of the Frozen 12 are doing well, although we are still monitoring Kristof, the black baby, very carefully.
 Their foster mom will vaccinate them this weekend!”

 This means that they’ll be up for adoption soon!
 The only drawback for potential adopters is that they will ONLY be approved for “Residents of Campbell County, or counties touching Campbell, or the City of Lynchburg.”
 This is because after their ordeal, they will still be too young to be spayed/neutered.
-Staying close assures the shelter they can monitor the babies.
+On the othertaying close assures the shelter they can monitor the babies.

-Thank you to everyone involved that rushed to the frozen kittens in a moments notice to save their lives!
-In this case, not all heroes wear capes, they wear comfy sweatshirts and big warm hearts <3
+So thank you to everyone involved that rushed to the frozen kittens in a moments notice to save their lives!
+So it’s easy to see that not all heroes wear capes.
+In addition, they also wear comfy sweatshirts and big warm hearts too. <3

 REMEMBER: ADOPT, DON’T SHOP; FOSTERING SAVES LIVES & SPAY AND NEUTER!